 Type or scan a plate

-U.S. diplomatic license plates follow a specific format set by the Office of Foreign Missions (OFM).
+U.S. diplomatic plates follow a format set by the Office of Foreign Missions (OFM).
 Each plate encodes three pieces of information:

 The first letter indicates the vehicle type.
-The two-letter code identifies the country or organization.
-The numbers identify the specific vehicle.
+The two-letter code identifies the country.
+The numbers identify the vehicle.

 The New York reverse format

-For diplomats permanently assigned to the United Nations in New York rather than embassies in Washington, the OFM flips the plate format entirely:
+For diplomats at the United Nations in New York, the format is reversed:

 DiploCheck recognizes both formats automatically.